Hallstatt Upper Austria, Austria Travel Guide

 Do not litter.
 Carry out everything you carry in, including all trash.

 Hallstatt is a small village with a permanent population.
-While tourism is important, the village might feel overwhelmed by visitor numbers.
+While tourism is important, the village might feel overwhelmed by the number of visitors.
 Respectful behavior is paramount.

 Simple gestures can go a long way in building positive interactions with locals.
 A civil and patient approach is always appreciated.